-Graduate student staff members with concerns about their workplace environment may contact the Office of Institutional Equity, the Graduate School, or Human Resource Services.
+Graduate student staff members with concerns about their workplace environment may contact the Office of Institutional Equity, the Office of the Vice Provost for Graduate Students and Postdoctoral Scholars, or Human Resource Services.

-Refer to Executive Memorandum No. C-33 for the University policy on anti-harassment and "Procedures for Resolving Complaints of Discrimination and Harassment" (Revised October 19, 2007) issued by the Vice President for Human Relations.
+Refer to Executive Memorandum No. C-33 for the University policy on anti-harassment and "Procedures for Resolving Complaints of Fair Treatment and Harassment" (Revised October 19, 2007) issued by the Vice President for Human Relations.

-7. Policy on Cheating and Plagiarism
+8. Policy on Cheating and Plagiarism